CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-Platform-Appliance/_index.md

     Processing triggers for man-db (2.8.3-2ubuntu0.1) ...
     ```

-You can now upgrade your platform using the NetQ Admin UI, in the next section, or the {{<link title="#Upgrade Your Hardware Using the NetQ CLI" text="NetQ CLI">}}.
+You can now upgrade your platform using the NetQ Admin UI, in the next section.
+Alternately, you can upgrade using the CLI here: {{<link title="#Upgrade Your Platform Using the NetQ CLI">}}.

 ## Upgrade Your Platform Using the NetQ Admin UI